UNMETERED/API/README.md

 Please refer to http://api.hostbillapp.com/ for basic account, ordering and support functions.

-UNMETERED Specific Functions

-- UNMETERED.Report
-Tool to Check Address for Available Solutions
+UNMETERED.Report - A Tool to Check Address for Available Solutions

 -- Check Address and/or Generate Report